MIRAGE: Runtime Scheduling for Multi-Vector Image Retrieval with Hierarchical Decomposition: Framework Integration Automation

 \subsection{\textbf{Automated Configuration}}

+Based on the redundancy theory introduced in Section~\ref{sec:query_process}, we implement \textbf{\textit{MIRAGE}} with an automated configuration algorithm for optimizing parameters for various trade-off objectives.

-\textbf{\textit{HiMIR}} can flexibly adapt to different dataset characteristics and deployment scenarios, whether accuracy- or performance-oriented, by exposing a set of tunable parameters: the initial ratio $T$ and decay rate $\alpha$ for redundant matching optimization, the hierarchy skipping threshold $\tau$, and the granularity initialization stride $S_G$, as detailed in Section~\ref{sec:query_process}.
+\textbf{\textit{MIRAGE}} can flexibly adapt to different dataset and deployment scenarios, whether accuracy or performance oriented, by exposing a set of tunable parameters: the initial ratio $T$ and decay rate $\alpha$ for low-similarity image pruning, the hierarchy early-exit threshold $\tau$, and the granularity initialization stride $S_G$.

 Efficiently optimizing over this high-dimensional parameter space is non-trivial.
-Thus, we design a latency-guided configuration algorithm based on grid search, as presented in Alg.~\ref{alg:alg1}.
+Thus, we design a latency-guided configuration algorithm based on grid search, as presented in Alg.~\ref{alg:alg2}.
 For each parameter, the search range and step size are predefined.
 During optimization, we traverse the latency dimension to limit profiling overhead, guided by a lightweight performance model:

 where $N_D$ denotes the image set size, $N_G$, $N_q$, $N_g$ are the granularities, sub-queries, and the segments per granularity $g$, and $t_g$ is the fraction of images preserved at hierarchy $g$.